reillypidgeon/bacteria_genome_mining/README.md

 ## Usage
 ### Genome FASTA Preparation and Downloading
-The first step is to extract the genomes relating to a user-defined taxonomic level from the GTDB release 232 metadata table.
+The first step is to extract the genomes of one or more user-defined taxonomic levels from the GTDB release 232 metadata table.
 The extracted genome accession and assembly codes can then be downloaded from the NCBI.
-To ensure that contigs from each genome (.fna) can easily be tracked back to a single accession, the accession for each genome is added to fasta headers. <br>
+To ensure that contigs from each genome (.fna) can easily be traced back to a single accession, the accession for each genome is added to FASTA headers. <br>
 <br>
 The following are usage examples:
 ```